-Who Invests in and What Drives Equity Ownership Around the World | Lucie Y. Lu
+Who Invests in What?
+Public Firms Ownership Around the World | Lucie Y. Lu

 Abstract